christianromney/dotfiles2/shell/.config/fisher/github.com/franciscolourenco/done/README.md

 ## Dependencies

-If you want notifications with icons on macOS, please install `terminal-notifier`
+- If you want notifications with icons on macOS, please install `terminal-notifier` with

 ```fish
 brew install terminal-notifier
 ```

+- If you are using https://swaywm.org please install `jq`.

 ## Updating